-Beating Bots, Spies & Cock-ups - Safely & securely send files and documents
+Beating Bots, Spies & Cock-ups - 2026 ed. - Safely & securely send files and documents

-Beating Bots, Spies & Cock-ups - Safely & securely send files and documents
+Beating Bots, Spies & Cock-ups - 2026 ed. - Safely & securely send files and documents

 - Microsoft 365 / Office 365